awsdocs/aws-net-developer-guide/doc_source/iam-apis-intro.md

  **Prerequisites**

 Before you begin, be sure that you have created an AWS account and set up your AWS credentials\.
-For more information, see [Getting Started with the AWS SDK for \.NET](net-dg-setup.md)\.
+For more information, see [Setting Up the AWS SDK for \.NET](net-dg-setup.md)\.

 **Topics**
 + [Managing IAM Account Aliases](iam-examples-account-aliases.md)